manuelmgn/2024-FrontendMasters-Intro-Containers/README.md

-# Year - Academy - Name of the course
+# 2024 - Frontend Masters - 'Complete Intro to Containers, v2'

-Notes for the course "xxx" taught by xxx at xxx.
+Notes for the course *[Complete Intro to Containers, v2](https://frontendmasters.com/courses/complete-intro-containers-v2/)* taught by Brian Holt at Frontend Masters.

-Month Year.
+October 2024.